 Pros and Cons of Working in Forensic Accounting

 In this field, you never know what case you might work on next — and while some are exciting and high-profile, others can be contentious and even dangerous.
+We asked forensic accounting experts for the highlights and lowlights of their careers.

 “I’ve had the opportunity to work on the largest and highest profile frauds in the history of the world (e.g., the Madoff scandal) all the way to much smaller cases involving breach of contract disputes and highly contested divorce matters,” Greenblatt says.